LEADER

 2021

-“Out Here” Mary LaRose (Little (i) Music) - Vibraphone, Electronics
+“Out Here” Mary LaRose (Little (i) Music) - Vibraphone with electronics

 "Phalanx Ambassadors” Matt Mitchell (Pi Recordings) - Marimba, Vibraphone